chicofilho/android-comboseekbar/README.md

 # CustomseekBar
 This is a fork of the repository: <https://github.com/karabaralex/android-comboseekbar>.

 The goal of this project is to build an Android Widget that simulates a rectangular picker.
-It has an appearance similar to iOS Menu
+It has an appearance similar to iOS Menu presented in Iphones

 ![Screenshot](https://raw.githubusercontent.com/chicofilho/android-seekbar/screenshots/sample/src/main/res/mipmap-hdpi/Screenshot_2015-06-16-18-40-59.png)